 Your practice does not have unlimited potential for a buyer “willing to put in a little effort.”
 Often times, when a seller advertises that the practice has “unlimited potential” for the buyer willing to put in a little effort (or sweat equity), this translates to the fact that you have let the practice deteriorate over the last several years.
 While I’m sure the practice has the potential to be profitable again, there are two facts standing in the way of your sale: buyers rarely purchase a practice solely on potential and lenders do not finance “potential.”
 Buyers need to be able to move in and take over the seller’s cash flow immediately.
 And they need to pay their student loan debt which may be in the $150-200K range.
 Oh, yes – and your practice needs to have enough revenue for the buyer to pay the overhead, taxes, financing loan and still have money left over for living expenses.
 Practices that consistently have been in decline make that tough to accomplish and even tougher to sell at a price that includes the “potential” of what could happen on a sunny day if everything lines up as you say it will.

-Many Sellers (But Not All) may be at a disadvantage soon.
-Unfortunately, numbers are shifting towards a Buyer’s market.
-The number of Baby Boomer chiropractors is increasing and the number of chiropractic graduates has been declining for the last few years.
-That equates to more practices for sale and fewer buyers.
-For many sellers, this will be a major disadvantage for the market value of their practice.
-However, all is not lost.
-Since most practices sell on the decline, Seller’s who have a thriving practice may find themselves in a stronger position because of the comparatively weak market.
-After all, if a Buyer faces the choice of 99 bargain priced practices that are going to take a lot of effort to turn around, the 1 practice that is thriving may suddenly have added appeal, despite the bigger price tag.
+Also, Sellers who have a thriving practice may find themselves in a stronger position because of the comparatively weak market.
+After all, if a Buyer faces the choice of 99 bargain-priced practices that are going to take a lot of effort to turn around, the 1 practice that is thriving may suddenly have added appeal, despite the bigger price tag.
+And strong practices can be everywhere, even in less than desirable locations.

 Chiropractic Practice Transition Options to Consider Now